sananthakamath/AWS-Native-Scalable-Disk-Monitoring-Solution/Policies/README.md

 The cross-account role uses aws:PrincipalOrgID instead of explicit account IDs.
 Any account within the Organization can assume this role — no per-account trust policy updates needed when adding new accounts.

+**EC2 Instance Profile Policy (SSM + CloudWatch)**

+Contains the permissions the EC2 instances need to get managed by Systems Manager to push the metric data from the instance to CloudWatch Logs.